RocketSoftware/rocket-mvbasic/docs/index.md

  - Auto-Completion for BASIC statements, keywords and symbols;
  - Connect to U2 MultiValue server and cache cataloged programs to local machine when necessary;
  - Auto-Group files and customize the group rules;
- - Add customized documentation for functions, subroutines or labels
+ - Add customized documentation for functions, subroutines or labels;
+- Show syntax and grammar errors;
+ - Prompt parameters of BASIC functions
 ## Restriction

 Currently the extension is only used to edit BASIC program files on local machine.